GloriousEggroll/ULWGL/README.md

 Unified Linux Wine Game Launcher

+# THIS REPO HAS MOVED
+This project is now part of OWC -- https://github.com/Open-Wine-Components/ULWGL

+ULWGL -- A clone of the steam runtime tools and steam runtime container for use outside of steam, is now part of OWC (Open Wine Components).
+Moving forward work will be continued in that repo

 # WHAT IS THIS?

 This is a work in progress POC (proof of concept) for a unified launcher for windows games on linux.
 It is essentially a copy of the Steam Linux Runtime/Steam Runtime Tools (https://gitlab.steamos.cloud/steamrt/steam-runtime-tools) that Valve uses for proton, with some modifications made so that it can be used outside of Steam.